 FCRPS financial statements are prepared in accordance with generally accepted accounting principles (GAAP) of the United States of America.
-FCRPS financial statements also reflect the Uniform System of Accounts (USoA) applicable to federal entities as prescribed for electric public utilities by the Federal Energy Regulatory Commission (FERC).
+FCRPS financial statements also reflect the Uniform System of Accounts (USoA) as prescribed for electric public utilities by the Federal Energy Regulatory Commission (FERC).
 FCRPS accounting policies also reflect other specific legislation and directives issued by U.S. government agencies.
 All U.S. government properties and income are tax exempt.